brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 wasn't allowed and/or available.
 The shelter experience was great and I would encourage everyone to try it at least a few times.
 Yes, there were mice running around, but none bothered me.
 That's part of living in the woods.

+Even if you plan to sleep in shelters every night (which is theoretically possible), I would suggest carrying some form of alternate shelter.
+You never know where you're going to be stuck out on the trail.
+I did see some crowded shelters in the south, so keep the "no room at the inn" scenario in mind.

 I slept in stealth tent sites between shelters twice on the trip.